cloudquery/cloudquery/website/pages/docs/plugins/destinations/s3/overview.md

 This is useful in various use-cases, especially in data lakes where you can query the data direct from Athena or load it to various data warehouses such as BigQuery, RedShift, Snowflake and others.

+## Authentication

+Authenitcation is similar to AWS CLI.
+See also [aws source plugin](../../sources/aws/overview.md#authentication) for more information.

 ## Example

 This example configures a CSV destination, to create CSV files in `s3://bucket_name/path/to/files`.
 Note that the S3 plugin only supports `append` write-mode.